alexnathanson/dynamic-IP-updater/README.md

 	* export CF_API_KEY=api-key

 ## Config File
-Config file must include ip, originName, and poolID. ip gets updated automatically when it changes.
-Correct originName and poolID must be hardcoded in.
+Modes can be set to load balancer or dns.
+IP gets updated automatically when it changes.
+If in load balancing mode the correct originName and poolID must be hardcoded in.
+If in DNS mode the correct zoneID and DNSidentifier must be hardcoded in
+* mode = dns
 * ip = 0.0.0.0
 * originName = myOrigin
 * poolID = abcdefghijklmnopqrstuvwxyz1234567890
+* zoneID = db15ae3912a75742b31bc4bdce854db6
+* DNSidentifier = 029e752a208bc4cb6a8a10ab5af4142e

 ## Automation
 For Raspberry Pi, set chron job to run on boot and every 15 minutes